washingtonsteven/stevenwa-sh/content/posts/chomd-octal-binary.md

 Which makes sense!
 You can't really "execute" .json files, so there's no reason to give that permission to anyone.

-Like how octal rwx is like bindary

-rwx r-x r-x

-111 101 101

-7 5 5

-etc.
+## Conclusion

+This was a basic overview of Unix(-like) permissions and how to understand them.
+Now you know what `chmod 755 ./file.sh` means, and can make smart decisions to fix your issue.
+This is a crucial part (and only a part!) in keeping your files and server safe.

+---

-Photo by Alex Martinez on Unsplash
+_Photo by Alex Martinez on Unsplash_